A Merge/Split Algorithm for Multitarget Tracking Using Generalized Labeled Multi-Bernoulli Filters: The Merge/Split algorithm

 Upon the arrival of a new batch of measurements, the first step is to obtain clusters of measurements and tracks, such that entities from different clusters do not gate.
-This is achieved by constructing a boolean matrix with rows indexing measurement IDs, columns indexing the union of track IDs and measurement IDs, and an entry denoting whether the two entities gate or not.
-Then the efficient algorithm presented in \cite{DezertJ93} can be used on this matrix to obtain the desired clusters.

-The clusters fall into one of the following three categories: \begin{enumerate} \item The cluster has only one track but no gated measurements.
-It is ignored. \item The cluster has a set of measurements (that gate among themselves) but no gated tracks.
-A new factor is created by performing an update (of an empty hypothesis) with this set of measurements. \item The cluster has both measurements and gated tracks.
-Because the track IDs can come from different factors as was discussed in the previous section, further partitioning is needed to determine how update should be carried out. \end{enumerate}

-For the third case, we perform the same clustering algorithm in \cite{DezertJ93} a second time, on another boolean matrix constructed with rows indexing factors, and columns indexing the above measurement clusters.
-For convenience we call the resulting clusters from this second stage clustering, ``super groups,'' which fall into the following cases:

-\begin{enumerate} \item The super group contains factors but no gated measurement clusters.
-The factors may be updated with ``negative information'' (i.e., the tracks are in the field of view of the sensor but are nonetheless not observed). \item Otherwise, we will consider whether merging and splitting should be performed, depending on the following sub-cases:
+Since we use the efficient algorithm presented in \cite{DezertJ93}, we construct an ``adjacency matrix'' as illustrated in Table~\ref{tab:mt},